sancara/python-data-structures-and-algos/README.md

   - Pop: returns and removes data from the top of the stack
   - Peek: returns data from the top of the stack
 - last in, first out -> (LIFO)

+## HashMaps
+- built on top of array, using special index system
+- key-value storage with fast assignment and lookup
+- a table that represents relationships between a set of keys to a set of values
+- hash function -> turns a key into an index into the underlying array
+- hash collision is when a hash function returns the same index for two different keys
+- hash collision solutions:
+  - separate chaining, where each array index points to a different data structure
+  - open addressing, where a collision triggers a probing sequence to find where to store the value for a given key